bitwarden/help/_articles/account/install-safari-app-extension.md

 ## Enable the Extension

-Before enabling the Safari App Extension, run the Desktop Application at least one.
+Before enabling the Safari App Extension, run the Desktop Application at least once.
 In Safari:

 1. Open the **Preferences** window.
 2. Navigate to the **Extensions** page.